 The philosophy of the class is that you are far more likely to be helped then hurt by talking about your idea with everyone who will listen.
-Chris Dixon gives an argument about why this is so here: http://cdixon.org/2009/08/22/why-you-shouldnt-keep-your-startup-idea-secret/.
-In any case, you are entirely responsible for protecting your own intellectual property, though intellectual property theft has never been a problem in Management 801.
+Chris Dixon gives an argument about why this is so here.
+Nonetheless, you are entirely responsible for protecting your own intellectual property, though intellectual property theft has never been a problem in Management 801.
 If there is any part of your business idea that you would not like to disclose, then you should simply not disclose it, or select a different business idea.
 Unfortunately, the instructor cannot sign any non-disclosure agreements related to this course.
 Some classes may be recorded for students who cannot make it.
 If you have any questions about this policy, do not hesitate to ask.